xcomfan/xcomfan.github.io/javascript/typescript/typescript.md

 `npm install typescript --save-dev`

 **NOTE:** *You will need to mess with your PATH variable to get the tsc executable in the path.
-The tsc executalbe is in the node modules directory*
+The tsc executable is in the node modules directory*

 You configure how typescript will behave with the `tsconfig.json` file in the root of your project directory.
 There is an example in the sample project from the class.

-include is where you set the paths to serach that typescript should be transpiling
+include is where you set the paths to search that typescript should be transpiling

 compilerOptions directive is for the compile options